|Nutritional Guidelines (per serving)|

 Chop or shred the cooked chicken, then add it to the soup along with the steamed peas, if using.
 If desired, add extra chicken broth for a thinner texture.
 Taste and adjust the seasonings, then continue to cook until hot.

 Ladle into bowls and sprinkle with the optional chopped parsley or thyme leaves to serve.
-Enjoy!
+Enjoy.

 What Kind of Rice Is Best for This Soup?

-Just about any rice works in our soup, but cooking time may need adjustments.
+Just about any rice works in our soup, but the cooking time may need an adjustment.
 Wild rice and brown rice will take about 20 to 30 minutes longer to cook than long-grain white rice.
 If using wild or brown rice, add it about 20 minutes before adding the carrots and then continue to cook the soup for about 20 minutes longer, or until the rice is tender.

-It's okay to add cooked rice to the soup along with the peas, but uncooked rice absorbs some of the chicken broth, making it more flavorful.
+It's OK to add cooked rice to the soup along with the peas, but uncooked rice absorbs some of the chicken broth, making it more flavorful.
 If using cooked rice, use about 1 to 1 1/2 cups and decrease the broth by about 1 cup.

 You can make easy variations on this recipe to get other beautiful results: